enqueuer-land/enqueuer/README.md

 ----

 ### Components
+In order to accomplish more than [just hitting enqueuer's repo](#create_test_file) or doing a [quick self http hit](#run_it_again), there are a few things that you'll probably need to know.
+Don't worry, it's not too much and there is a lot of examples [here](https://github.com/enqueuer-land/enqueuer/blob/master/examples/), just in case.
 There are only three important component concepts: [requisitions](#requisition), [publishers](#publisher) and [subscriptions](#subscription).
 They work along with each other and are responsible for the full behavior of enqueuer.